apache/sling-whiteboard/slingpackager/README.md

 - build a content package form a local folder
 - upload a content package onto a server
+- download a content package from server
 - install a content package on a server
 - list all installed packages on the server
 - uninstall a content package from the server
+- build a content package on the server
 - delete a content package on the server

 For an example project using the `slingpackager` please have a look at the [simple-sling-vue-example](https://github.com/peregrine-cms/simple-sling-vue-example) project.